-Coordination and harmonization of all seminars and workshops by a centralized intersectoral task force or department in order to avoid duplication of topics, to optimize management, logistics, coordination and secretariat support and to benefit from synergy between the Sectors and a holistic approach to the subjects covered.
+Coordination and harmonization of all seminars, workshops and cross sector activities by the secretariat’s inter-sectoral task force (ISC-TF) in order to avoid duplication of topics, to optimize management, logistics, coordination and secretariat support and to benefit from synergy between the Sectors and a holistic approach to the subjects covered.

-Full involvement of regional offices in the planning and organization of seminars/workshops/ meetings/conferences, including their preparatory meetings outside Geneva, in order to gain from the utilization of local expertise and local contact networks and to save on travel costs.
+Full involvement of regional offices in the planning and organization of, and participation in, seminars/workshops/ meetings/conferences, including conference preparatory meetings outside Geneva, in order to gain from the utilization of local expertise and local contact networks and to save on travel costs of staff from headquarters.

-Maximum coordination with regional organizations with a view to organizing collocated events/meetings/conferences, sharing the expenses and minimizing the costs of participation .
+Maximum coordination with regional organizations with a view to organizing collocated and/or joint events/meetings/conferences, including conference preparatory meetings, so as to share the expenses and minimizing the costs of participation .

 Savings from attrition, redeployment of staff and review and possible reduction of grades of vacant posts, in particular in non-sensitive parts of the General Secretariat and the three Bureaux, in order to reach optimal levels of productivity, efficiency and effectiveness.

 Prioritize staff redeployment for the implementation of new or additional activities.
-New hiring should be the last option, while taking into account gender balance and geographical distribution.
+New hiring should be the last option, while taking into account gender balance, geographical distribution and new skill requirements.

 The use of consultants should only occur when the relevant skills or experience cannot be found among existing staff and after confirmation of this requirement in writing by senior management.